Nearby Attractions to Kinzua Bridge State Park

 Explore the Area

 The borough of Mount Jewett is one of the closest communities to the park.
 Every August they celebrate their Swedish immigrant heritage with a Swedish Festival.
-Smethport Borough is also nearby and is known as having the coldest temperature ever recorded in the state and being one of the coldest towns in the contiguous United States.
+The Borough of Smethport offers a self-guided walking tour through the Victorian Mansion District.
+Experience this hidden gem on scenic Route 6.

 Learn about some of the area businesses and things to do from the Kane Chamber of Commerce and the Smethport Area Chamber of Commerce.